BulgariaWebSummit/bulgariawebsummit.github.io/Sponsorships.md

 ## About
-Bulgaria Web Summit is an annual technology conference, since 2004 about the modern web.
+[Bulgaria Web Summit 2018](https://bulgariawebsummit.com) is an annual technology conference, since 2004, about the modern web.

 **Benefit:** Practical lessons which you can immediately apply in your work and thus gain time and money.
 The attendance fee is actually an investment.
 An investment in yourselves.